Allen Wheelis: Career

+Personal life

+Weelis' wife, Ilse Kaulbach Wheelis (b.
+1915, d.
+9 January 2012) was also a psychiatrist and psychoanalyst, as is their daughter Joan Wheelis.

 Influence

 A story that appeared in Wheelis's nonfiction book The Illusionless Man: Fantasies and Meditations on Disillusionment, published in 1966, was the basis of John Korty's film The Crazy-Quilt.

 Wheelis's essay "Spirit" was included in Douglas Hofstadter and Daniel Dennett's 1981 collection The Mind's I: Fantasies and Reflections on Self and Soul.

 In his book, How People Change: Freedom & Necessity, published in 1975, Wheelis describes in detail a defining story about his relationship with his father.
 The author states that these childhood events not only caused his writing but also what he writes and the conclusions he comes to.
 He sees in this the determinism he wants to destroy and asks how to get free of it.

 Quotes

 "One can often recognize herd animals by their tendency to carry bibles."

 "The sequence is suffering, insight, will, action, change."

 "Desire is endless and unappeasable, is most intense where most forbidden, and is never far from despair."

 "We must affirm freedom and responsibility without denying that we are the product of circumstance, and must affirm that we are the product of circumstance without denying that we have the freedom to transcend that causality to become something which could not even have been provisioned from the circumstances which shaped us."